Vicki Draves

 Victoria Manalo Draves (née Manalo; December 31, 1924 – April 11, 2010) was a Filipino American competitive diver who won gold medals in both platform and springboard diving at the 1948 Summer Olympics in London.
 Draves became the first woman to be awarded gold medals for both the ten-meter platform and the three-meter springboard.
-Additionally, Draves became the first American woman to win two gold medals in diving, and the first Asian American to win Olympic gold medals.
+In a pioneering achievement, she was the first American woman to win two gold medals in diving, and the first Asian American to win Olympic gold medals.
 She was born in San Francisco.

 Early life and education

 Manalo was born in the South-of-Market district of San Francisco to Philippine chef and musician Teofilo Manalo and English maid Gertrude Taylor.
 Her parents met and married in San Francisco.
 She grew up with her parents, her twin sister Connie, her older sister Frankie, and a younger brother, Sonny, who died as a child.
 Manalo couldn't afford to take swimming lessons until she was 10 years old and took summer swimming lessons from the Red Cross, paying five cents for admission to a pool in the Mission District.
 Draves played badminton, basketball, and softball in high school.
 She graduated from Commerce High School on Van Ness Avenue in 1942 and worked a temporary civil service job in the Army Port Surgeon's office to add to the family's meager income.